Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • You value quick conversion and a simple, practical setup

-• You prefer a clean, Scandi-leaning look with a durable materials mix
+• You prefer a clean, Scandinavian-leaning look with durable materials

 • Alternatives to consider

-• Benchmade Modern The MCM Sofa Bed: made-to-order approach with broad upholstery options
+• BenchMade Modern The MCM Sofa Bed: a more customizable, design-forward option with broader upholstery choices

-• Measure two things, not one: the closed footprint and the pullout footprint, then mark the sleeper clearance on the floor with painter’s tape before delivery.
+• Measure two things, not one: the closed footprint and the pull-out footprint.
+Mark the sleeper clearance on the floor with painter’s tape before delivery.

-• Treat it like a firm mattress: if you’re sensitive at the shoulder/hip, keep a thin foam topper stored nearby for guest nights.
+• Treat it like a firm mattress.
+If you are sensitive at the shoulder or hip, keep a thin foam topper nearby for guest nights.

-• Use a flat sheet strategy for overnight setups; fitted sheets are harder to manage on this style of sleep surface, so simplify your bedding routine.
+• Use a flat-sheet setup for overnight use; fitted sheets are harder to manage on this style of sleep surface.

-• Add felt pads under the legs on day one; once this sofa is set, you will not want to “micro-adjust” it often due to weight.
+• Add felt pads under the legs on day one.
+Once this sofa is in place, you will not want to shift it often.

-• Keep a small upholstery brush or vacuum attachment handy; polyester looks best when you prevent grit from getting ground into the weave during daily use.
+• Keep a small upholstery brush or vacuum attachment nearby so grit does not settle into the weave.

-• If you snack on the sofa, throw a washable blanket over the main seat zone as your default—especially with darker drinks.
+• If you snack on the sofa, use a washable blanket over the main seat area by default—especially with darker drinks.

-• Fluff and reset the back cushion daily if you’re picky about posture; a quick “shape reset” keeps the sit feeling more consistent.
+• Fluff and reset the back cushion regularly if you are picky about posture; it helps the sit feel more consistent.

-• When converting, pull straight and evenly; a deliberate motion keeps the platform aligned and makes closing smoother.
+• When converting it, pull straight and evenly.
+A controlled motion keeps the platform aligned and makes closing smoother.

-• For couples, set roles: one person converts while the other clears the path and handles bedding—less bumping into a heavy frame, less frustration.
+• For couples, assign roles: one person converts the bed while the other clears the path and handles bedding.

-• Spot-clean immediately with a soft cloth and keep it gentle; the fabric isn’t stain resistant, so speed matters more than scrubbing force.
+• Spot-clean immediately with a soft cloth and keep the motion gentle; speed matters more than aggressive scrubbing.

 FAQs

-Is the Article Nordby Sleeper Sofa comfortable for everyday lounging?
+Is the Article Nordby Sofa Bed comfortable for everyday lounging?

 How hard is it to convert into sleeper mode?